Generic Finacea Availability

 Has a generic version of Finacea been approved?

-No. There is currently no therapeutically equivalent version of Finacea available.
+No. There is currently no therapeutically equivalent version of Finacea available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Finacea.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 See also: About generic drugs.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 Inventor(s): Patrick; Franke & Clemens; Günther & Jutta; Riedl

 The invention relates to a pharmaceutical composition having the following constituents: azelaic acid, polyacrylic acid, triacylglyceride, propylene glycol, polysorbate, soya lecithin, water and salts.
 The composition is a hydrogel which is suited for the treatment of rosacea, presbyderma, melasma or skin irritations.Patent expiration dates:

 - Finacea Plus gel Consumer Information (Wolters Kluwer)